-- A dynamic cultural complex in the heart of downtown Houston, the Museum maintains An exciting schedule of international loan exhibitions and award-winning programs for guests of all ages.
+- A dynamic cultural complex in the heart of downtown Houston, the Museum maintains an exciting schedule of international loan exhibitions and award-winning programs for guests of all ages.

 - Works from the MFAH collections fill the galleries year-round with art embracing every era of history across the globe.

 - Gallery talks and tours enhance your museum experience.

 - The Museum houses more over 65,000 works of art, plus the Cullen Sculpture Garden.

 - The Museum includes the Kinder Foundation Education Center, which offers free family activities, Wi-Fi, and educational materials.

 Present CityPASS booklet or voucher at any admission desk.